 - An evening session (7:30pm-9pm).

-- The rest of the day will be left open for discussions and collaborations.
+- The rest of the time will be left open for discussions and collaborations.

 Participants